 - Improved relationship building with suppliers: Strategic sourcing also helps an organisation build long-term relationships with suppliers.
 It helps create a synergy between you and your suppliers by reinforcing the focus on core capabilities of the suppliers and making sure the right suppliers are employed for the right sourcing objectives.
 Sustained supplier relationships also imply that when the suppliers are valued and chosen for various sourcing activities, they will try to optimise their performance to match your organisational objectives.

-What is the difference between strategic sourcing and procurement?
+What is the difference between strategic procurement, purchasing, and sourcing?

-Strategic sourcing and procurement are two very closely related terms that’s in some cases mistaken for each other.
+Strategic sourcing, procurement and purchasing are three very closely related terms that are either used interchangeably with each other, or simply confused for one another.
 In this section of the article we’ll define the terms to make it clear what they mean and what activities they include.

 The process of strategic sourcing